charliesong66/FFLOG-lookup-your-party/README.md

-# FFLOG-lookup-your-party
-look ppl up
+# not for public use